 Many people believe that adding excess weight—even if it isn’t healthy, attractive weight—is an unavoidable part of the muscle-building process.
 This isn’t necessarily true.

 Although eating excess food and carrying more body fat is one way to build muscle, if you are more disciplined in your approach, it is possible for you to add as much quality muscle with great ab workouts without gaining unwanted body fat in the process.
 As you might guess this process requires a certain level of consistency with good eating habits.

 To put things very simply, you must eat smaller more frequent meals.
 You must make sure those meals are in the proper proportion of protein, carbohydrates, and fat.
 You must pay close attention to pre-workout, post-workout, and those important meals within the three-hour post-workout window of muscle-building opportunity.
+When you want to build or maintain muscle mass, creatine supplementation is also suggested.
 After taking care of those factors, building muscle while keep your body fat level manageable comes down to doing them on a consistent basis and limiting the amount of other non-bodybuilding related calories in your diet.
 In other words, in order to build muscle without gaining unwanted body fat, you must watch your caloric intake and maintain a moderate level of calories so your body is not storing the excess as body fat.
 Although you are not “dieting” per se, you should avoid letting yourself believe you have a reason to overeat.